csyangwen/OpenAI-to-Gemini-API-Proxy/README.md

 | `logging.log_directory` | Log directory | `logs` |
 | `retry.max_retries` | Maximum number of retries on failure | `3` |
 | `retry.wait_fixed` | Fixed wait time between retries in seconds | `2` |

+### Provider Failover Logic

+The service includes an automatic failover mechanism based on the `daily_limit` of each provider to ensure high availability:

+1.  **Primary Provider**: The service will always try to use the provider you selected at startup first.
+2.  **Unlimited Failover**: If the primary provider reaches its daily limit, the service will automatically search for and switch to the first available provider with an unlimited quota (`"daily_limit": -1`).
+3.  **Limited Failover**: If no unlimited providers are available, the service will then search for and switch to the first available provider that still has a remaining request quota.
+4.  **Service Unavailable**: If all configured providers have reached their daily limits, the API will return a `503 Service Unavailable` error.

 ## 📊 Supported LLM Services